TritonDataCenter/eng/docs/index.md

 ## Node Build

 If your deployed service or tool uses node, then it **must** provide its own node build.
-The exception is services whose upgrade is tied to the SDC platform, and hence can be tested against a known node build (the platform's node build).
+The exception is services whose upgrade is tied to the Triton platform, and hence can be tested against a known node build (the platform's node build).
 There are two ways you can get a node build for your repo: